Simple Tilings of Nilpotent Lie Groups: Tiling Spaces are Cantor Set Fiber Bundles

 Note that this process depended on a few choices.
 First, we chose an enumeration on tiles, and second, we chose an edge connecting the vertex $v$ to $T_{[m-1]}$.
-These choices can be summed up by saying that we chose a path $A = E_1 E_2 \dots E_k$ from $v_0$ to each vertex $v$ where each $E_i$ is an edge of a tile, and where we then define $\phi_{\mc{T}}(v) = \sigma(A) := \sigma(E_1)\sigma(E_2) \cdots \sigma(E_k)$.
+These choices can be summed up by saying that we chose a path $A = E_1 E_2 \dots E_k$ from $v_0$ to each vertex $v$ where each $E_i$ is an edge of a tile, and where we then define $\phi_{\mc{T}}(v) = s(A) := s(E_1)s(E_2) \cdots s(E_k)$.

 We show now that this is independent of the choice of such a path $A$.
-Since the position of the vertices uniquely determines the adjacent tile types (i.e., the corresponding prototile types), this shows that the resulting tiling cellular homeomorphism $\phi_{\mc{T}}$ and its image $T^{(\sigma)}$ is independent of these choices.
+Since the position of the vertices uniquely determines the adjacent tile types, this shows that the resulting tiling cellular homeomorphism $\phi_{\mc{T}}$ and its image $\ms{T}_{s}$ will be independent of these choices.

-First, observe that the placement of the prototiles containing the origin are independent of enumeration by \autoref{cor:patches} as described above.
-Now, fix a vertex $v_0$ in (one of) the tile(s) containing the origin, and let $v$ be any vertex in $\mc{T}$.
-Let $A$ and $B$ be two paths along edges in $\mc{T}$ from $v_0$ to $v$.
-According to the path $A$, the vertex $v$ will be placed at $\sigma(A)$, and according to $B$, this vertex will be placed at $\sigma(B)$.